NVIDIA/Megatron-LM/docs/source/api-guide/distributed.rst

 distributed.finalize\_model\_grads
 ----------------------------------

-Finalize model grads for optimizer step across all used parallelism modes.
+Finalize model gradients for optimizer step across all used parallelism modes.
-Synchronizes the all-reduce / reduce-scatter of model grads across DP replicas, and all-reduces the layernorm grads for sequence parallelism, embedding grads across first and last pipeline stages (if not tied), and expert grads for expert parallelism.
+Synchronizes the all-reduce / reduce-scatter of model gradients across DP replicas, all-reduces the layernorm gradients for sequence parallelism, embedding gradients across first and last pipeline stages (if not tied), and expert gradients for expert parallelism.

 .. automodule:: core.distributed.finalize_model_grads